Opioids: Everything You Need to Know

 • Are there options for me besides opioids?

-No matter your physical or mental health history, you are not completely immune to the dangers of opioids.
-Being mindful of this and having a carefully laid-out treatment plan with your doctor can help to minimize risks.
+No matter your physical or mental health history, no one is immune to the dangers of opioids.
+Being mindful of this and having a carefully laid-out treatment plan with your doctor can help to minimize your risks.
 Your doctor can help you weigh the benefits versus the risks of opioid medications for your unique situation.

 References